Estadio Marcelo Bielsa: Parque de la Independencia

-On July 23rd, 1911, Newell's Old Boys opened their new stadium in the Parque de la Independencia in the heart of Rosario.
+On July 23, 1911, Newell's Old Boys opened their new stadium in the Parque de la Independencia in the heart of Rosario.
 The stadium's design was in line with English stadiums of the time.

 The original stadium was a wooden stand, and has in the years since had multiple additions to bring it to its current form.

-On July 9th, 1918, the stadium debuted its first expansion, an iron and wooden stand for 3,000 spectators, bringing total capacity to 10,000.
+On July 9, 1918, the stadium debuted its first expansion, an iron and wooden stand for 3,000 spectators, bringing total capacity to 10,000.
 In 1925, the club built the north end stands.
-On May 26th, 1929 the stadium's western stand opened, which was the first made of cement, and covered with a roof.
+On May 26, 1929, the stadium's western stand opened, which was the first made of cement, and covered with a roof.

 By 1930, Newell's had a stadium that could seat 30,000 spectators.
 Between 1971 and 1973, the stadium was completed with cement stands, and various other improvements and expansions.

 In the 1990s, the club completed two new stands that elevated the stadium's capacity to 40,000, which took the nickname of "El Coloso del Parque" (The Colossus of the Park).
 The south stand was later named after superstar Diego Maradona, who had a brief tenure on Newell's as player in September 1993.

 Since December 2008, the stadium has undergone continuous changes.
 At the end of 2009, the club decided to name the stadium after Marcelo Bielsa, and the Western concourse after Gerardo Martino, both former players and managers that had been relegated from the club during the presidency of Eduardo José López (1994–2008).

 Coinciding with his 40th birthday, a stand was named after club captain Maxi Rodríguez in January 2021.

+In 2024, the Newell's Old Boys drew an average home attendance of 41,708.
+In 2025, in honor of the 38th birthday of Lionel Messi, Newell's named one of the stands with the name of the number 10 player which was a former player and is a supporter.